Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Complementary perspectives

 \subsection{Dirac index}

-In this section, we associate to any $\Dirac^{2}$-semisimple $\gg$-supermodule $M$ (\emph{e.g.}, $M$ is simple or unitarizable) an index, which we refer to as the \emph{Dirac index}.
-This index is equivalent to the Euler characteristic of Dirac cohomology, and it has nice properties.
-Additionally, for unitarizable simple $\gg$-supermodules, the Dirac index coincides with the Dirac cohomology.
+In this section, we introduce the Dirac index.
+For this, we call a $\gg$-supermodule $M$ $\Dirac^{2}$\emph{-semisimple} if $\Dirac^{2}$ acts semisimply on $M\otimes M(\odd)$.
+To every such supermodule we associate a virtual character, called the \emph{Dirac index}.
+This class includes, in particular, simple and unitarizable supermodules.
+This index coincides with the Euler characteristic of Dirac cohomology and satisfies several desirable properties.
+Moreover, for unitarizable simple $\gg$-supermodules, the Dirac index agrees with the Dirac cohomology.